davicoradini/Android-splash-screen-the-right-way/README.md

 # How to use a Splash screen correctly

-I need to be straight.
-So, if you're used to create your SplashScreen like this:
+Well, there are a lot of blog tutorials teaching how to create a splash screen like this:

 ```java
 public class SplashActivity {